-Departure dates: We have based this itinerary on the Eric (or sister yacht the Letty) for the Galapagos cruise.
-This means that you need to start this trip on a Monday.
-In addition, the specific routing of the Galapagos cruise is Eric's 'B' itinerary.
+Departure dates: We have based this itinerary on the Letty for the Galapagos cruise.
+This means that you need to start this trip on a Sunday.
+In addition, the specific routing of the Galapagos cruise is Letty's 'B' itinerary.
 If you would like to see the 'A' itinerary for this yacht, please go to the yacht web page.

 If you want to use a different yacht this can be arranged too.